jamie-gillett/savage/README.md

 Savage is a lightweight and modular SVG generator written in Python.
 Designed with an object-oriented structure, it lets you build entire SVG documents programmatically — from simple shapes and text to complex, nested groups.

 At its core is the `Graphic` class, which represents a complete SVG document.
-Combined with a growing library of SVG elements like `Circle`, `Ellipse`, `Rect`, `Text`, and `Group`, Savage makes it easy to construct and style SVG graphics dynamically.
+Combined with a growing library of SVG elements like `Circle`, `Ellipse`, `Rect`, `Text`, and `Group`, Savage makes it easy (not really) to construct and style SVG graphics dynamically.

 ## Features